GlobalDataBarometer/handbook/docs/index.md

 *   We are investigating core data governance and data capabilities;
 *   We are doing a deep dive into a larger data ecosystem with well-established data practices: the intersection of money, property, and power;
-*   We are exploring two areas of urgent global concern where changed data practices are increasingly called for: climate action and health.
+*   We are exploring two areas of urgent global concern where changed data practices are increasingly called for: climate action and health and COVID-19.

 The 2021 pilot edition of the Global Data Barometer also explores several research innovations that depart from its predecessor study: